BackstagecrewIS/milkman/README.md

 An option should be included to remove this image if it is no longer required

 ### Delivery Dates
-This is currently built for 'next day delivery'.
-An option should be added to allow customers to choose their delivery day.
+The user is able to select a delivery day (within the next seven days).
+An option should be added to allow customers to choose any future delivery date.

 ### Delete Profile
 An option for users to delete their profile should be added.